OlivierSohn/hamazed/BACKLOG.md

 - color of number explosion should be grey if number is deactivated.

-- when the live ammo per component changes: discard sums that don't match the live ammo per connex components. if a number is in no sum, draw it in red.

-render in red the numbers that should not be shot, ie they are in no remaining sum.

 - store status in UIAnimation, and create animations in drawStatus.

 - use another text box for networking messages, to separate concerns, to